cannatag/ldap3/docs/manual/source/extended.rst

 Extended Operations
 ===================

-Rxtended operations are defined In the connection object in the 'extend' attribute.
+Extended operations are defined In the connection object in the 'extend' attribute.

 Extended operations are logically grouped by their use and vendor::